 Doesn’t the mere mention of education get the adrenaline pumping?
 No?
 I think it should.
 I’m a South African, born and bred, and this topic has become of late, how do they say, hot.
 In 2015, a student-led protest called #FeesMustFall started to quickly gain traction.
 It was a response to an increase in fees by the country’s universities.
 What started as a predominantly mainstream protest, that is, more geared towards the larger universities in the country, soon became a symbol for students in every tertiary institution nationwide to demand lower fees.

-Like wildfire the protest surged across the country and soon there was nothing else on the news.
+Like wildfire, the protest surged across the country and soon there was nothing else on the news.
 Universities were shutting their doors.
 There was violence in the streets.
 Estimated property damage of 600 million rand or approximately 45 million dollars was caused.
-Of course, political parties jumped at the chance to garner some votes, which complicated matters and for a few months the country talked about nothing else.
+Of course, political parties jumped at the chance to garner some votes, which complicated matters.
+For a few months, the country talked about nothing else.
 Questions that were only mumbled before reared their heads as hot topics.
-And eventually, the big one – Is free education possible?
+And eventually, the big question was asked.
+Is free education possible?

 The basic answer isn’t that hard to wrap one’s head around.
 The income level in the country compared with the cost of living was and still is highly disproportionate.
 At the time of announcing the increase in fees, that difference was, only because we can now reflect, at a volatile point.
 People were initially, and then obviously on occasion coaxed, into believing it was wholly unreasonable to be asking such an amount for tertiary education.
 And they showed it.
 Vehemently.